awslabs/ar-go-tools/doc/01_taint.md

 > ⚠ The tool will report important warnings during this analysis step.
 This indicates that some unsupported feature of Go has been encountered, and the final result is not guaranteed to be correct if no taint flow is reported.
 However, when taint flows are reported, the information provided by the tool still indicates that there is probably a taint flow.
 In other words, the presence of non-supported features only threatens the correctness of a result that says "no taint flows have been detected".

-Once the analysis has terminated, the tool will print a final message:
+Once the analysis has terminated, the tool will print a final message followed by a short summary of the taint flows detected:
 ```
-RESULT:
+[ERROR] RESULT:
      Taint flows detected!
+[WARN]  A source has reached a sink in function test2:
+        Sink: [SSA] sink(t6)
+                /somedir/main.go:68:6
+        Source: [SSA] (fooProducer).source(t3)
+                /somedir/main.go:66:15
 ```
-followed by a short summary of the taint flows detected, or:
+If there are no taint flows detected, then the success message will be printed:
 ```
-RESULT:
+[INFO] RESULT:
     No taint flows detected ✓
 ```
 Meaning that the input program does have any flow of tainted data from source to sink.